uilab-kaist/cs50705-ethics-spring-2026/project.md

 - Covering any of the following topics: bias, fairness, social impact, interpretability, privacy, deepfake/generative modeling, social good
 - From ML/NLP/AI conferences including ACL, EMNLP, NAACL, Coling, CVPR, ICCV, ECCV, NeurIPS, AAAI, IJCAI, ICML, ICLR
 - If your paper deviates from the above criteria, or if your project is not based on replication of a previous paper, please email the teaching staff
-- You can choose the paper in [Reading List](https://docs.google.com/spreadsheets/d/1xi2Z7hNtFZtil06slEcVAPT-QZEp4g-s/edit#gid=1112436071).
+- You can choose the paper in [Reading List](https://docs.google.com/spreadsheets/d/1GBD9v65EfxJAYixnCJHi2SyvkZkL2Ayd/edit?usp=sharing&ouid=113683865426367934870&rtpof=true&sd=true).
 **Based on the paper, there are two options you can choose:**
 1. Replicate their method and apply it to your own research problem.
 2. Replicate their method and improve it.
 You should find a problematic issue of the existing work and try to resolve/alleviate it.

 ## Project Proposal
-Give a **5-8 minute proposal presentation** that includes the following:
+Give a **report** that includes the following:
 - **Problem**: What is the topic of your paper?
 What is the specific task being tackled?
 Why is it important to solve this problem?
 - **Related work**: What existing papers have dealt with this problem?
 What were their approaches?
 - **Replication approach**: Which paper will you use for replication and why?